Geometric G-functions and Atypicality: Height Bounds for Families over Curves

-\begin{itemize} \item[(A)] we have a parameter $s : S \to \mathbb{A}^{1}$ with only simple zeros, one of which is $s_{0}$; \item[(B)] there is a map $c : S \to Y$, taking the constant value $y_{0}$ on the zeros of $s$, such that $f$ and $f'$ are pulled back from families over $Y$ and $Y' \subset Y$; and \item[(C)] for any extension $L$ of $K$, any place $v$ of $L$, and any $R > 0$, each connected component of the analytic neighbourhood $|s|_{v} < R$ in the associated analytic space $S_{L, v}$ (complex or rigid) contains a zero of $s$. \end{itemize}
+\begin{lem} In the setting of \autoref{daworrcovlem}, for any finite extension $F$ of $L$, any place $v$ of $L$, and any $R > 0$, each connected component $W$ of the analytic neighbourhood $|s|_{v} < R$ in the analytic space associated to $C_{F_{v}}$ (complex or rigid) contains a zero of $s$. \end{lem}

-To see (C) note that the number of components of $|s|_{v} < R$ is bounded by the size of a generic fibre of $s$, and the automorphism group of the covering $s$ acts transitively on such components because it acts transitively on fibres.